Douglas Wood (writer): Biography

 In 2020, Wood authored the novel, Ladies of the Canyon, a psychological thriller, published by Prospective Press.

 At the Motion Picture and Television Fund, Wood volunteered his services for ten years instructing senior citizens on the craft of Improvisation.
 He also teaches Improvisation in the Theatre department at the University of New Mexico.

+In 2025, Wood began writing movie reviews for the Corrales Comment and the Sandoval Signpost.